dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 specific time.

-If, when requesting a macaroon, the client does not indicate for how long the macaroon should be valid then dCache will add a default validity.
-If the client indicates for how long the macaroon should stay valid then dCache will include this value provided it isn't too long.
+If, when requesting a macaroon, the client does not indicate for how long the macaroon should be valid, then dCache will add a default validity.
+If the client indicates for how long the macaroon should stay valid, then dCache will include this value provided it isn't too long.

 ### IP address